JoshuaLowe1002/vue-starter-project/README.md

 ### Example tasks:
 - Product page to return list of products
 - Product detail page for single product
-- Button component where you can specify a colour
+- Button component where you can specify a style (e.g. Primary, Secondary)

 ### Get Started: